Getting your first driver’s license is a big privilege and an even more significant responsibility.

-These courses are offered as an affordable and convenient way to obtain driving education.
+These courses are offered as an affordable and convenient way to obtain a driving education.
 They can show you things that your parents or other guardians and family members might forget while providing you instruction at home.

 First and foremost, you will be taught the importance of safety.
 They will also cover any fears you may have like driving on the freeway, navigating busy streets, or what to do when the weather hinders road conditions or even when a tire on your vehicle fails.

 Courses these days can also teach you basic mechanical knowledge of your car that could prove to be useful if there is ever a time that you are broken down on the side of the road.
 Having this mechanical knowledge will also provide you with added confidence when you get to the point of being able to drive alone.

-To earn a learners permit, you must be fifteen years old in most states.
-At sixteen or seventeen you can move up to an intermediate and provisional license, and when you are eighteen, you can finally get your full drivers license minus all of the restrictions.
+To earn a learner’s permit, you must be fifteen years old in most states.
+At sixteen or seventeen you can move up to an intermediate and provisional license, and when you are eighteen, you can finally get your full driver’s license minus all of the restrictions.

 You will be required to practice driving for a minimum of fifty hours, ten of these hours will be nighttime driving.
 When you have only a learner’s permit, you are only allowed to drive with another adult licensed driver.
 You are restricted to daytime only hours for the first three months.
-After the three month period, your time will be extended to ten pm.
+After the three-month period, your time will be extended to ten pm.

 In the state of Florida, in addition to all of these steps, you must complete a drug and alcohol course online and be able to submit your certificate of completion.
 This course trains you on the dangers of driving while impaired, and you will gain a greater awareness of drugs and alcohol.

-You are sixteen and on the verge of obtaining the freedom from your parents and all of the possibilities that the impending open road has in store for you.
+You are sixteen and on the verge of obtaining freedom from your parents and all of the possibilities that the impending open road has in store for you.
 Please remember that driving is a privilege that can be taken away any time that you fail to act responsibly, or fail to follow the laws that your state has set forth.

 Driving is a huge responsibility, and driving education courses are the best way to help ensure your safety.
 Learning driving techniques, safety procedures, Florida laws, and ways to increase your awareness and focus while driving are pivotal to your success.

 Plus, think about it, do you want the added stress of your parents in the front seat telling you everything you are doing wrong and making you even more nervous?
 Nerve-wracked parents are an example of why you will find a formal driving instructor, alongside online classes, a very acceptable alternative.

 While this is an exciting time in your life, it is an experience of mixed feelings for your parents.
 Your parents will more often than not worry about you out on the road all by yourself, worry about your newfound freedom, concerned if they raised you to be responsible enough.

 Prove to everyone that you are that responsible kid they brought up.
 Go online and take the initiative to find your class and show your parents that you are serious about driving.
 Show them that you are responsible enough to take care of this paramount step with only a little assistance from them.
 They will have to provide their consent of course for you to take the driving classes.

-The online course for Florida will teach you the basics, help you learn how to identify state-specific road signs and teach you the consequences of drug and alcohol abuse.
+The online course for Florida will teach you the basics, help you learn how to identify state-specific road signs, and teach you the consequences of drug and alcohol abuse.
 When you are finished with the driver’s ed course, as well as the drug and alcohol course, you have the option to take the written portion of your exam online.
 The results will be sent directly to the FLHSMV.

-TrafficSchoolCritics.com is a valuable resource when it comes time to signing up for your first course.
-Online courses are state approved and you can the same high-quality experience online as you would in the classroom.
+TrafficSchoolCritics.com is a valuable resource when it comes time to sign up for your first course.
+Online courses are state-approved and you can have the same high-quality experience online as you would in the classroom.